A symbol representing the blue rose.

 A Space Traveler’s Guide to the Solar System by Mark Thompson - Lost my attention pretty quickly but I learned the word syzygy from it so that's cool.

 The Joy of x by Steven Strogatz - God I wanna understand math better.
+This book helped a little but I still struggle the same.

 The Soul of an Octopus by Sy Montgomery